islom247/PostEr/README.md

 # react-firebase-tutorial
-Simple project(plan) sharing web application built using:
+Simple post sharing web application built using:
 -React and Redux for front-end
 -Cloud Firestore for database (back-end)
 -Firebase for cloud functions and deployment (back-end)